MicrosoftDocs/power-platform/power-virtual-agents/guidance/measuring-engagement.md

 ---
 title: "Measuring chatbot engagement"
-description: "Measuring chatbot engagement in Power Virtual Agents"
+description: "Guidance for measuring chatbot engagement in Power Virtual Agents."
 author: HenryJammes
-ms.date: 04/28/2023
+ms.date: 05/23/2023
 ms.topic: conceptual
 ms.custom: guidance
 ms.author: hejammes
+ms.reviewer: iawilt
 ---

 # Measuring chatbot engagement

-Tracking conversation engagement rates and outcomes are crucial to measure the chatbot performance metrics and spot areas for improvements.
+Tracking conversation engagement rates and outcomes are crucial to measure the chatbot performance metrics, and spot areas for improvements.

 ## Understanding conversations and analytics sessions

- **A single conversation** between an end-user and a Power Virtual Agents chatbot can generate **one or multiple analytics sessions**, typically happening when a user has new questions after an initial topic conversation path completed.
+ **A single conversation** between an end user and a Power Virtual Agents chatbot can generate one or multiple analytics sessions, typically happening when a user has new questions after an initial topic conversation path completed.

 > [!NOTE]
 > Analytics sessions and [billed sessions](/power-virtual-agents/preview/analytics-billed-sessions) are distinct concepts.